Monday, June 22, 2020

 Life In England

-He also know that was a Puritan.
+We also know that he was a Puritan.
 In April 1634, Richard and his family were one of nine Puritan families that boarded the ship Elizabeth at the port of Ipswich, England bound for the Massachusetts Bay Colony.

 According to Wikipedia, Rattlesden like much of East Anglia, was a hotbed of Puritan sentiment.
 Puritans had been calling for changes to the Church of England since the 1580s.